tothepoint-itco/blog/hackthefuture.md

 > This year I am able to return this favour to the next participants and I look forward to offering the students the experience that might change their life.
 > -- <i>Arne</i>

+## Sign up

+If you feel like you're up for the job and are looking forward to being challenged while having a fun day, you can register [here](http://register2.hackthefuture.be){:target="_blank"}.

 ## Social media

 Make sure to follow us on social media: